 A topical anesthesia for the oropharynx is needed for passage of the endoscope, and local anesthesia is used at the abdominal site where the special catheter will be placed.
 An intravenous needle or catheter is positioned for administration of sedatives.

 The patient is usually supine while the topical anesthetic is sprayed into the oropharynx.
 He or she is allowed to gargle, swallow, or spit into a basin.
 After satisfactory anesthesia is obtained, the patient is positioned supine on the table with the head slightly elevated.

 In adults as well as children, the smallest possible gastroscope is used.
 After the endoscope is passed safely into the stomach, the skin of the abdomen and lower chest is prepared with antiseptic solutions in the usual manner.
 Sterile drapes are applied.

 During the placement of the gastroscope, any pathology may be evaluated.
 The stomach is fully inflated with air.
 This displaces the colon inferiorly and places the anterior gastric wall against the abdominal wall over a large area.
 A suitable zone is selected and the endoscopist places the lighted gastroscope end firmly upward at this point.
 This is usually halfway between the costal margin and the umbilicus (figure 1).
 The room lights are dimmed and the transilluminated site is identified.
 In very thin patients, the tip of the endoscope may be palpated.
-The area of transillumination is marked for incision (figure 1).
-The endoscope is backed away from ...
+The area of transillumination is marked for incision (figure 1). ...